jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 People who shop at Whole Foods are already sold on fair-trade coffee.
 People who buy a gas SUV will reject climate change.
 Anyone subscribed to Martha Stewart Living is looking to renovate their home.

-The Right and Left both want to sell their chosen products.
+The Right and Left want to sell their chosen products.
 But they don't go out and say that because they have thousands of products in their catalog.
 The only way to sell each of them is to use philosophy.
-Because like with an brand, once a person buys into a philosophy, they will sell themselves on the tools and techniques of its unique way of thinking.
+Because like with a brand, once a person buys into a philosophy, they will sell themselves on the tools and techniques of its unique way of thinking.

 Political philosophy is a long and complicated road, but it's fair to say today, the Right believes in Conservative philosophy written by [Edmund Burke](https://en.wikipedia.org/wiki/Edmund_Burke) in 1806.
 The Left believes in the Progressive philosophy that [John Stuart Mill](https://en.wikipedia.org/wiki/John_Stuart_Mill) wrote in 1859.

-Conservative and Progressive philosophies were invented in the early Industrial Age to help our very poor ancestors concentrate enough wealth to build the first railroads, mills, and factories and distribute the resulting products to overcome everyone's extreme poverty.
+Conservative and Progressive philosophies were invented in the early Industrial Age to help our very poor ancestors concentrate enough wealth to build the first railroads, mills, and factories and then distribute the resulting products to overcome everyone's extreme poverty.

 They did it!

 Which is why the politics wasn't so heated in the past.
-Both sides were selling the first trains, pants, shirts, textbooks, and so much more stuff that mostly sold itself.
+Both sides were selling the first trains, stoves, textbooks, pens and so much more stuff that mostly sold itself.

-But, now we have neither primitive steam-powered factories nor mass hunger, illiteracy, and disease in Western societies (if you think about all the poor people in the world today, that is okay, but still marvel at the fact in the 1800s, almost all persons lived in poverty and there was no one to blame or send help).
+But, now we have neither primitive steam-powered factories nor mass hunger, illiteracy, and disease in Western societies (if you're mind thinks about all the poor people in the world today, that is okay, but still marvel at the fact in the 1800s, almost all persons lived in poverty and there was no one to blame or send help).

 Today's Conservatives and Progressives fight so much because their Industrial Age products, and therefore their Industrial Age philosophies, are out of date.
 Their time has passed.
 They mock the other's datedness for entertainment because that's the only way to maintain their own believers' loyalty and attract new buyers.
 Their sales pitch has devolved into "The Right is concentrating too much wealth!" or "The Left is distributing too much wealth!" to which the other side screams to its followers, "That's what we're supposed to be doing!
 Keep going!
 Don't them _them_ stop us!"

 And both sides are correct.

 If we were in the Industrial Age and trying desperately to keep factories from going broke or ending yet another cholera epidemic (both were common).
-But we're in the Internet Age with robotics, clean energy, 5G internet, and so much more products that can easily generate and distribute wealth.
+But we're in the Internet Age with robotics, super computers, clean energy, 5G internet, and so much more products that easily generate and distribute wealth.
 Yet, because we're using Conservativism and Progressivism to wield Internet Age tools, our current problem is too much wealth concentration (i.e., thousands of billionaires) and too much wealth distribution (i.e., printing money).

 This book introduces Techvolution.